ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 }
 ```

-One last thing is to change the file `kafka.yml` that contains the Docker configuration to create the two topics.
+One last thing is to change the file `kafka.yml` to have the two topics created.
 The environment variable to change is `KAFKA_CREATE_TOPICS`:
 ```yml
 KAFKA_CREATE_TOPICS: "mta:1:1,mta-stream:1:1"
 ```